Nigeria: Risk Assessment

 - Relatively low public and external debt

-- Heavily dependent on oil revenues (90% of exports, typically about 60% of tax revenues)
+- Heavily dependent on oil revenues (80% of exports, 50% of tax revenues in normal times)

 - Insufficient electricity generation and distribution capacity

 - Ethnic and religious tensions (Muslim north, Christian south)

 - Insecurity and corruption constraining the business environment